-The PepsiCo Position on Conduct of Scientific Research is shared with prospective external research partners prior to initiating academic and clinical research agreements.
-Our position, and researchers’ alignment with it, helps us ensure that PepsiCo research will continue to be of the highest ethical quality.
+Recently there has been public attention concerning the susceptibility of research to biases of various kinds with most attention to potential bias from industry funding of bio-medical and nutrition research.
+Adherence to ethical principles is essential in all branches of research.
+Only ethically sound research can achieve public acceptance and trust and demonstrate the integrity required of PepsiCo researchers in alignment with the PepsiCo Global Code of Conduct.
+To help ensure that PepsiCo research will continue to be of the highest ethical quality, we developed the PepsiCo Position on Conduct of Scientific Research.
+The Position is shared with prospective external research partners prior to initiating academic and clinical research agreements.
 The Position also provides that PepsiCo’s sponsorship does not in any way change or seek to influence the outcome of any study that we fund.
-PepsiCo bars itself from editing, delaying, or preventing a publication because of the outcome of the findings or results.
+PepsiCo bars itself from editing, delaying or preventing a publication because of the outcome of the findings or results.

 PepsiCo does not conduct or fund research (including by third parties) that utilizes human tissue or cell lines derived from embryos or fetuses.
 Furthermore, in line with our Global Policy on Animal Welfare, PepsiCo does not conduct animal tests with respect to our food and beverage products or ingredients, except when required by law to demonstrate safety or efficacy.
-PepsiCo revises our clinical practices as necessary by reviewing and implementing industry guiding principles and best practices to be consistent with international standards such as the International Conference of Harmonization Good Clinical Practices (GCP) which are endorsed by the U.S. Food and Drug Administration.
+PepsiCo revises our clinical practices as necessary by reviewing and implementing industry guiding principles and best practices to be consistent with international standards such as the International Conference on Harmonization Good Clinical Practice (GCP) Guideline which is endorsed by the U.S. Food and Drug Administration.
 GCP is a process that incorporates established ethical and scientific quality standards for the design, conduct, recording and reporting of clinical research involving the participation of human subjects.
-Compliance with GCP provides public assurance that the rights, safety, and well-being of research subjects are protected and respected, consistent with the principles stated in the Declaration of Helsinki and other internationally-recognized ethical guidelines, and ensures the integrity of clinical research data.
+Compliance with GCP provides public assurance that the rights, safety and well-being of research subjects are protected and respected, consistent with the principles stated in the Declaration of Helsinki and other internationally-recognized ethical guidelines and ensures the integrity of clinical research data.